pytorch/audio/test/README.md

 ## Adding test

+The following is the current practice of torchaudio test suite.

+1. Unless the tests are related to I/O, use synthetic data. [`common_utils`](./common_utils.py) has some data generator functions.
+1. When you add a new test case, use `common_utils.TorchaudioTestCase` as base class unless you are writing tests that are common to CPU / CUDA.
+  - Set class memeber `dtype`, `device` and `backend` for the desired behavior.
+  - If you do not set `backend` value in your test suite, then I/O functions will be unassigned and attempt to load/save file will fail.
+  - For `backend` value, in addition to available backends, you can also provide the value "default" and backend will be picked automatically based on availability.
+1. If you are writing tests that should pass on diffrent dtype/devices, write a common class inheriting `common_utils.TestBaseMixin`, then inherit `common_utils.PytorchTestCase` and define class attributes (`dtype` / `device` / `backend`) there.
+See [Torchscript consistency test implementation](./torchscript_consistency_impl.py) and test definitions for [CPU](./torchscript_consistency_cpu_test.py) and [CUDA](./torchscript_consistency_cuda_test.py) devices.
+1. For numerically comparing Tensors, use `assertEqual` method from `common_utils.PytorchTestCase` class.
+This method has a better support for a wide variety of Tensor types.

 When you add a new feature(functional/transform), consider the following

 1. When you add a new feature, please make it Torchscript-able and batch-consistent unless it degrades the performance.
 Please add the tests to see if the new feature meet these requirements.